Jim Harbaugh: 2011 season

 On January 7, 2011, four days after winning the Orange Bowl, Harbaugh agreed to a five-year, $25 million contract to become the head coach for the San Francisco 49ers.
 He succeeded Jim Tomsula, who was interim head coach for only the last game of the preceding season after succeeding the fired Mike Singletary.
 Prior to Harbaugh's arrival, the 49ers had not had a winning season nor a playoff appearance since 2002.

 Though the 49ers were expected to struggle in what was anticipated to be a rebuilding season, with a new scheme and many new players as well as shortened summer practices due to the lockout, Harbaugh led the team to a 13–3 record in the regular season, winning the NFC West division while finishing second overall in the NFC and bringing the team to the NFC Championship Game.
 This was the first time the 49ers had made the playoffs since 2002, generating widespread praise.

 On November 24, Harbaugh played his brother John and the Baltimore Ravens, losing the Thanksgiving showdown 16–6.
-John and Jim Harbaugh are the first pair of brothers to serve as NFL head coaches in the same season.

 Harbaugh's work in San Francisco had resulted in an extremely successful season, revitalizing the career of quarterback Alex Smith and with defensive coordinator Vic Fangio creating one of the leading defensive squads of the 2011 season.
 The 49ers' season ended with a 20–17 loss in overtime to the eventual Super Bowl champion New York Giants in the NFC Championship.
 At the conclusion of the season, Harbaugh was named the AP NFL Coach of the Year.
 In addition, he was named Coach of the Year by the PFWA and Sporting News.